jss1118/GLAIR/README.md

 from glair.model import VAE
 ```

-# macOS installation
+# Universal installation

-The macOS installation is currently in alpha stages and is available upon request from dearjoshuastanley@gmail.com
+The universal installation is currently in alpha stages and is available upon request from dearjoshuastanley@gmail.com

 ## How does it work?